-MAEN 12.1: The candidate has to submit the project / dissertation on or before the last working day of the fourth semester.

-MAEN 12.2 The responsibility of allocating the project work including the topic of the project, duration and the time for the field work etc., shall be decided by the Departmental Council During the previous semester.

-MAEN 12.3: Right from the initial stage of defining the problem, the candidate has to submit the progress reports periodically and also present his/her progress in the form of seminars in addition to the regular discussion with the guide.
+- MAEN 12.1: The candidate has to submit the project / dissertation on or before the last working day of the fourth semester. - MAEN 12.2 The responsibility of allocating the project work including the topic of the project, duration and the time for the field work etc., shall be decided by the Departmental Council During the previous semester. - MAEN 12.3: Right from the initial stage of defining the problem, the candidate has to submit the progress reports periodically and also present his/her progress in the form of seminars in addition to the regular discussion with the guide.
 Components of evaluation of the Project/Dissertation are as follows.

-MAEN 12.4: Component-I (C1): Periodic progress of the project work (15%), Component-II (C2): Results of Work and Draft Report (15%) and Component-III (C3): Final evaluation of the report and viva-voce (70%).
+MAEN 12.4: Component-I (C_1): Test on Research Methodology (15%), Component-II (C_2): Results of Work and Draft Report (15%) and Component-III (C_3): Final evaluation of the report and viva-voce (70%).